felixcanditt/repo-list-angular/README.md

 # GitHub Repositories List

 Angular app that lists the most starred GitHub repositories created in the last 30 days.
 Infinite scroll loads more repositories as you scroll down.
-I implemented this app as part of a coding challenge.

 ## Tech
 - Angular 20.3.9, TypeScript